 Gathering together is an essential expression of Jesus’s church as we unite to proclaim him King.
-This rallying point in our week gives space to worship in song, learn from scripture, and participate in community virtually with discussion, prayer, and communion.

 Gain practical skills and wisdom to apply in following Jesus in every area of life!